Lesa's course directory

 U Iowa Virtual Desktop Software

-A video introduction to homework is available here
+A video introduction to the homework system is posted for 9/3

-For help using Virtual Desktop, SAS, STATA, or R, see the handout and videos posted for 2/7 below
+For help getting started with the UIowa Virtual Desktop, STATA, or R, see the handouts and videos posted for 9/16

 - Make Friends with SAS class (at UNL)